pemami4911/pemami4911.github.io/index.md

 See my CV for a complete list.

 * **A Symmetric and Object-Centric World Model for Stochastic Environments**
     * Patrick Emami, Pan He, Anand Rangarajan, Sanjay Ranka.
-NeurIPS Workshop on Object Representations for Learning and Reasoning.
+NeurIPS Workshop on Object Representations for Learning and Reasoning. **Oral (5/20)**.
 2020. [paper/code/videos soon!]
 * **On the Detection of Disinformation Campaign Activity with Network Analysis**
     * Patrick Emami\*, Luis Vargas\*, Patrick Traynor (\*Equal contribution).
 CCSW 2020: The ACM Cloud Computing Security Workshop.
 2020. [[arxiv](https://arxiv.org/abs/2005.13466)]
 * **Machine Learning Methods for Data Association in Multi-Object Tracking**